-Home - Dinner - Chicken - Tuscan Beer Can Chicken
+Home - Dinner - Chicken - Crackling Beer Can Chicken (For the Grill or Oven)

 This post may contain affiliate links.
 Please read my disclosure policy.

-I’ve posted a simple recipe for perfect roast chicken here a while ago, and it’s still the method I use when cooking a whole bird, whether inside in the oven or outdoors on the grill.
+My simple recipe for perfect roast chicken is still the basic method I use when cooking a whole bird for chicken dinner recipes.

-I loved it.
-Impaling the chicken on a can and roasting it vertically means more even cooking and there’s no need to flip the chicken over and risk tearing the precious skin.
+• There’s no need to flip the chicken over and risk tearing the tasty skin.

 Karen Tedesco